 Single Malt Scotch Whisky is the product of only one distillery and must be made from malted barley.
-Spirit is produced in the traditional batch process of mashing, fermentation, distillation in copper stills, and maturation.
+Spirit is produced in the traditional batch process of mashing, fermentation, distillation in copper stills and maturation.

 Blended Malt Scotch Whisky contains a mixture of single malts from different distilleries.

 Single Cask Scotch Whisky is bottled from just one cask that has come from one distillery.
 Once the whisky has been removed from the cask, the flavour can never be replicated.
-Their rarity makes single cask whiskies highly collectable.
+Their rarity makes single cask whiskies highly desirable and collectable.

-We stock a broad range of Scotch Whisky in our maturation warehouses, of various ages and from many different distilleries.
+We stock a broad range of Scotch whisky in our maturation warehouses, of various ages and from many different distilleries.